ibportugal/mms142-groupk-2023.github.io/README.md

    ### Closing The Gap (Article Title)

-Low-code and No-code development platforms have been transformative for startups and businesses, primarily due to their ability to significantly reduce the costs associated with traditional software development.
+Low-code and No-code (LCNC) development platforms have been transformative for startups and businesses, primarily due to their ability to significantly reduce the costs associated with traditional software development.
 One discernable disruption in particular can be observed in an organizational setting via Enterprise Applications.
 The use of low-code and no-code platforms presents several advantages in the realm of software development.
 One major benefit is the diminished dependence on highly specialized developers, which is customary in traditional software development.
 This reliance often incurs substantial costs, particularly burdensome for startups grappling with limited financial resources.
 These platforms democratize application creation by offering intuitive interfaces and pre-built modules, empowering individuals with varying technical expertise, including non-developers, to craft applications.
 This not only significantly reduces the necessity for a team of elite developers but also curtails hiring expenses.

 Moreover, these platforms expedite the development process through an assortment of templates, pre-built components, and drag-and-drop functionalities.
 Consequently, the time invested in application development substantially decreases compared to conventional coding methods.
 This acceleration in the development cycle enables businesses to swiftly introduce their products or solutions to the market.
 This not only trims development costs but also positions startups to swiftly seize market opportunities.The implementation of low-code and no-code platforms translates to reduced maintenance and training costs.
 These platforms typically integrate built-in maintenance features and updates managed by the platform provider, eliminating the need for a dedicated maintenance team and thereby lessening ongoing operational expenses.
 Additionally, their user-friendly design minimizes the training necessary for individuals to commence application building, thus diminishing training expenses inherent in traditional coding languages and frameworks.